- Even though Adobe Premiere Pro is an industry-standard in terms of video editing software, sometimes it won't export

 Adobe Premiere Pro has become an industry standard when it comes to video editing, but many users reported that Adobe Premiere does not export video.

-What do I do if the Premiere Pro export window is not showing?
+What can I do if Premiere Pro is not exporting any video?

 - Restart your PC